Pensions are long term investments. You may get back less than you originally paid in because your capital is not guaranteed and charges may apply.

 No, while you will be automatically enrolled if you are eligible, you can choose to cancel your enrolment after the staging date.
 This is known as 'opting out'.

-Your employer must put you back into the pension every three years.
-This is in case your financial situation changes and you would benefit from the pension scheme and government contributions at a later date.
+Your employer must re-enrol you back into the pension every three years.
+This is in case your eligibility/financial situation changes and you would benefit from the pension scheme and government contributions at a later date.
 You will still have the option to opt out every three years.

 Yes, by opting out and enrolling at a later date.

-Opting out means you will lose out of any contributions from your employer or the government.
+Opting out means you will lose out on any contributions from your employer or the government.

 |Who pays||Until March 2018||From April 2018||From April 2019|